 Couldn’t I just post a status update to Facebook instead of sending a marketing email?
 Couldn’t I spend that time concentrating on other marketing activities?
-I get most of my business by word of mouth, through the yellow pages.
-Who needs it?
+I get most of my business by word of mouth, through the yellow pages?

 - 83% of business people check email first every single day